 - (1) A course required in the module description (module part) may be offered in the form of a single course or several parallel courses depending on the decision of the Dean's Office.
 A course can be used to conduct several modules or teaching units. - (2) If fewer than five students register for a course, the Dean may decide to cancel it and refer the registered students to parallel courses. - (3) If demand for a course exceeds capacity, selection shall occur by drawing lots.
 Exceptions are decided on request by the module coordinator.
-The Special Regulations may specify a different procedure for their modules. - (4) The Special Regulations may limit the repeatability of a course if this is indispensable due to capacity constraints; this applies in particular if the University is dependent on the cooperation of third parties to a course.
-A minimum of one repetition must be possible. - (5) The faculty's obligation to offer the necessary courses in accordance with its budgetary resources so that as many students as possible can complete their studies within the standard period of study shall remain unaffected.
+The Special Regulations may specify a different procedure for their modules. - (4) The faculty's obligation to offer the necessary courses in accordance with its budgetary resources so that as many students as possible can complete their studies within the standard period of study shall remain unaffected.